shootingsyh/og-importer-example/README.md

-## OG Action Importer Example
+## OG FBConnected Action Importer Example

-This is a simple OAuth example provider and importer endpoint.
-The user first hits `/oauth/authorize` which redirects to `/oauth/success` when they clik OK.
-That issues a code which is returned to `/oauth/access_token` which issues an access token to be used with `/import`.
+This is a simple example provider and importer endpoint for FBConnected importer.The app will accept App Secret encoded fbid from facebook and generate feed under /feed.
+With feed, facebook will import objects under /city.

 # Heroku

-This is running live on [http://og-importer-example.herokuapp.com/](http://og-importer-example.herokuapp.com/)
+This is running live on [https://mighty-stream-5804.herokuapp.com/](https://mighty-stream-5804.herokuapp.com/)

-If you run it on heroku, it needs the free memcache addon.
-You can get it with:

-    heroku addons:add memcache:5mb